mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/testing-microflows-with-unit-testing.md

     {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/testing/call-promote-microflow.png" alt="A microflow call activity with Employee as the parameter" max-width=70% >}}

-10. To test if the employee is promoted to the right level by adding a **Microflow Call** activity with the following properties:
+10. To test if the employee is promoted to the right level, add a **Microflow Call** activity with the following properties:
     * **Microflow** – **UnitTesting.AssertTrue1**
     * **Parameter** – **ValueToAssert**
     * **Argument** –*$NewEmployee/Level = MyFirstModule.Level.Medior*